European Conservatives and Reformists Group: 2024 European Parliament elections

 Following Vox's departure, Se Acabó La Fiesta (SALF), with 3 MEPs, announced it would seek to join the ECR after SALF leader Alvise Pérez suddenly withdrew from negotiations with Alternative for Germany about joining their proposed Europe of Sovereign Nations group.
 The ECR stated it would make a decision in September on whether to admit SALF though it ultimately declined SALF's request.
 The ECR subsequently changed its position in December 2024 and agreed to admit two SALF MEPs Diego Solier Fernández and Nora Junco García as members while Pérez remained as a Non-Inscrits.

 On 29 July 2024, the Sweden Democrats, Denmark Democrats and Finns Party formed the 'Nordic Freedom' alliance within the ECR, due to shared positions on Russia, immigration and EU regulations.
 On 31 August 2024, Homeland Movement MEP Stephen Nikola Bartulica left the party, making him an independent member of the ECR.
 In May 2025, the two SALF MEPs announced they had resigned from their party to sit as independent MEPs within the ECR citing disputes and legal controversies surrounding SALF leader Alvise Pérez.
 In June 2025, Following the expulsion of Luxembourgish Alternative Democratic Reform Party (ADR) MEP Fernand Kartheiser from the ECR for visiting Russia, the Patriots for Europe group approached the ADR for talks.
 The ADR stated that while it was considering what group the party wanted to belong to if the whole party were fully expelled from the ECR, it was not yet actively discussing membership with any other political group.

+In March 2026 two MEPs from the Dutch Farmer–Citizen Movement defected from European People's Party to ECR.
+In June 2026 Czech MEP Nikola Bartůšek joined ECR after leaving Patriots earlier the same year.